asdbfioioiyuf/Reasoning-Supervision/README.md

 # Two-Stream Video Transformer for Action Recognition

-Official PyTorch implementation of a multi-scale temporal reasoning framework for video action recognition with spatial attention supervision.
+ PyTorch implementation of reasoning supervison framework for ViTs in HAR tasks

 ## Overview